ansible/ansible-container/INSTALL.md

 * Git.
 * The latest Docker toolkit.
   * The best way to do this: go to https://docs.docker.com/mac/step_one/ and follow the instructions.)
-  * Verify that docker-machine is running: "docker-machine ls" should show a running instance called "default".
+  * Verify that docker-machine is running: "docker-machine ls" should show a running, active instance called "default".

 ## Install instructions